muriloglasser/data-manager/README.md

 # DataManager Class

 `DataManager` is a utility class for managing and caching structured data of various types in Unity.
 It provides methods to store, retrieve, and remove data items, as well as to check the existence of data of a specific type.
+Additionally, `DataManager` allows for seamless data retrieval between scenes.

 ## Table of Contents